AnonymFlow

 Most blocks come from signal 1 - the VPN server IP was identified as datacenter and added to Netflix's blocklist.
 It's mechanical: a major VPN like NordVPN leases residential IP subranges from US ISPs (Comcast, Spectrum, Verizon), but these IPs eventually get identified when abnormal volumes of concurrent streaming sessions come from a single IP.
 Netflix then blocklists them within hours.

 The major VPNs' workaround is daily rotation: NordVPN renews its residential IP pool every day, removing blocklisted IPs and adding new ones.
-An IP blocklisted on Monday can therefore pass again by Wednesday without intervention from you — just wait for the rotation.
+An IP blocklisted on Monday can therefore pass again by Wednesday without intervention from you - just wait for the rotation.
 Low-end and free VPNs don't have the resources for this rotation and stay blocked indefinitely.
-That's precisely what explains why free VPNs show 0% success rate on Netflix US in our tests, vs 95% for NordVPN.
+That's precisely why free VPNs effectively can't unblock Netflix US, while NordVPN stays reliable.

 The exact 5-step ordered sequence

-Here's the procedure tested on 47 real Netflix blocking cases in May 2026, in the exact order of application.
-Each step resolves a specific percentage of the problem — don't skip a step even if it seems obvious.
+Here's the procedure, in the exact order of application.
+Each step addresses a distinct cause of the block - don't skip a step even if it seems obvious.

-Step 1 — clear netflix.com cookies (resolves 40% of cases)
+Step 1 - clear netflix.com cookies (the most frequent fix)

 It's the most frequent error and the most poorly handled online.
 Your previous browser session stored a cookie containing your previous geolocation (without VPN or with another VPN).
 Netflix re-reads this cookie on page load and raises the "location inconsistency" flag even if your current IP is legitimately US.